Alberto Ginulfi

-Alberto Ginulfi (born 30 November 1941, in Rome) is a retired Italian professional footballer who played as a goalkeeper.
+Alberto Ginulfi (30 November 1941 – 6 September 2023) was an Italian professional footballer who played as a goalkeeper.

 Career

 Ginulfi played for 12 seasons (188 games) in the Serie A for Italian clubs A.S.
-Roma, Hellas Verona F.C., and ACF Fiorentina, winning titles with Roma.
+Roma, Hellas Verona F.C., and ACF Fiorentina, winning two Coppa Italia and an Anglo-Italian Cup with Roma.

-He is one of the very few goalkeepers who can boast that he saved a penalty kick by Brazilian former footballer Pelé, who is widely regarded as one of the greatest footballer of all time.
+Ginulfi was one of the very few goalkeepers who could boast that he saved a penalty kick by Brazilian former footballer Pelé - widely regarded as one of the greatest footballers of all time.
 Ginulfi saved the penalty in a friendly match between Roma and Santos on 3 March 1972.

 Style of play

 Ginulfi was considered an extremely consistent and modern goalkeeper for his time.

+Death

+Alberto Ginulfi died on 6 September 2023, at the age of 81.